Closing costs on Costa Rica property, how to calculate and who pays

 How much are the closing costs?

-In the first case, the costs of transferring the corporation to the new owner depend on the attorney you choose.
-Some attorneys will charge you a fixed fee, others a 1% and others even the normal attorney fees that you would pay if you would transfer the title.
+In the first case, the cost of transferring the corporation to the new owner depends on the attorney you choose.
+Some attorneys will charge you a fixed fee, some a 1%.
+Others charge the normal attorney fees that you would pay if you would transfer the title.
+By law, they have to transfer the title at the real value.

 When you transfer the property, closing costs on Costa Rica property is totally different.
-The closing cost of just over 2,31% of the sales price includes transfer taxes, a national registry stamp plus documentary stamps and duties.
+The closing cost is divided into five different parts:

 - Up to 10,000,000 Colones a 2% fee